wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-bi/dax-power-bi-solve-problems/includes/create-airline-time-performance.md

 - San Francisco, California (**SFO**)
 - Los Angeles, California (**LAX**)

-The on-time performance (OTP) report is a widely-accepted measure of punctuality for transport services.
+The on-time performance (OTP) report is a widely accepted measure of punctuality for transport services.
 In aviation, an airline arrival (or departure) is considered to be on time when it occurs within 15 minutes of the scheduled time.

 At Tailspin Toys, the airline strives to achieve a minimum of 80 percent, which means that flights should arrive within at least 15 minutes of the scheduled arrival time at least 80 percent of the time.